jonfk/tell/README.md

 # For bash (add to ~/.bashrc)
 eval "$(tell env bash)"

-# For fish (add to ~/.config/fish/config.fish)
-tell env fish | source
 ```

 This adds a `tellme` command that puts the generated command directly on your shell prompt, ready to execute.
+You
+can create an alias such as `alias t=tellme` for even quicker cli usage.

 ## Configuration